WilliamKluge/CMPT120-Project/README.md

 ## Project Structure
 * Assets<br>
-  Textuers for the game. all background images are 936x527
+  Textuers for the game. all background images are 936x527 all map icons are 47x26
 * CommandFramework<br>
   Contains code related to how the user's input is interpreted as commands
 * <b>EntityFramework</b><br>